Disclaimer: This website makes use of sponsored and/or affiliate links. Please see this page for more information.

 Method 1 - Collage Tool

-Now that you have your photos uploaded, it's time to choose a layout.
+Now that you have your layout to your liking, it's time to arrange photos onto the collage.

 Step 3: Place as many or few photos as you like onto your collage in any arrangement you prefer.
 Just drag and drop your photos onto the white spaces where you'd like them to go.